zng-ui/zng/crates/cargo-zng/README.md

 ## Tools

-You can call `cargo zng res --list` to see help for all tools available.
+You can call `cargo zng res --tools` to see help for all tools available.
 Tools are searched in this order:

 * If a crate exists in `tools/cargo-zng-res-{tool}` executes it (with `--quiet` build).
 * If a crate exists in `tools/cargo-zng-res` and it has a `src/bin/{tool}.rs` file executes it with `--bin {tool}`.